Skip to content

 • Backend systems for recurring subscriptions, invoicing, and payment collection.

-• Built payment retry and dunning with idempotency keys to avoid duplicate charges.
+• Implemented payment retry and dunning for failed payments with idempotency keys to prevent duplicate charges during retries.

-• Added indexes and backfilled historical invoices for new billing queries without peak-hour table locks.
+• Added database indexes and backfilled historical invoices so new billing queries could run without locking tables during peak hours.

 • Partnered with finance so invoice and payment data matched reporting requirements.